toulbar2/toulbar2/docs/source/examples/tuto_sudoku_libtb2.rst

    }

 .. warning::
-   Although we already solve the problem once, a :code:`WeightedCSP` object cannot execute its :code:`WeightedCSPSolver::solve` function twice in a row.
+   Although we already solved the problem once, a :code:`WeightedCSP` object cannot execute its :code:`WeightedCSPSolver::solve` function twice in a row.
 The object must be recreated or the function must be called only once.

 The solution returned by the algorithm this time looks like this: